DGEs2018/Traineeship-progress/Week6/journal.md

      1. vim .gitignore
      2. git config --global core.excludesfile ~/.gitignore

-* 07.05.2019
+# 07.05.2019
-- Multi page App
+* Multi page App
     - Any small action on the web page triggers a complete refresh of the entire page
     - HTML and Content the same files
     - Everything is happening from the server-side
     - Preferable where static HTML content prevail (blog page)
 - SPAs
     - Go to page, you find empty HTML in content
-    - By single page, it isn't to mean that it's literally single, the page just doesn't refresh
+    - By single page, it isn't to mean that it's literally single, the page just doesn't do a complete page reload on refresh
     - Static (files)
     - Content is what needs a DB (isn't hence static content)
     - Different servers